 Burnout: The Career Plague

 Burnout is especially common in the aviation safety industry.
 I’ve seen it happen to young and older safety managers.
-I’ve seen it happen to safety managers who were early and late in their career.
+I’ve seen it happen to safety managers who were early and late in their safety careers.

-Burnout is not picky about whom it possesses.
+Burnout is not picky about whom it possesses, meaning that burnout's scope of victims naturally exceeds aviation safety professionals.

 But the hard part of being an aviation safety manager is that a little bit of burnout can quickly escalate, leaving the safety manager said to himself, “Man, I really don’t like my job.”